-This week, it was announced that veteran actor and horror icon Tony Todd was cast as the voice of Zoom in the smash CW hit show The Flash.
+This week, it was announced that veteran actor and horror icon Tony Todd was cast as the voice of Zoom in the smash hit show The Flash on The CW.
 Maybe it’s because I’m already a mega-fan of the show, or maybe it’s because I have long known that Todd is solid actor, but I think this is a fantastic move.

 If you saw the season one finale of The Flash in the spring (and if you didn’t, seriously, what’s wrong with you?), you saw the death of the Reverse-Flash, who was played brilliantly by Tom Cavanagh.
 With the multi-verse opening up in the show, there’s a possibility that Reverse-Flash could be back.
 For now however, we’re going to assume that if Tom Cavanagh returns, it’ll be as Harrison Wells, and not as Eobard Thawne disguised as Wells.